 A six-time Grammy Award winner and member of the Gospel Music Hall of Fame, the 52-year-old acknowledges that without even realizing it, she has honored her mother’s request with her latest album.
 Even though the songs on “How Mercy Looks From Here” were not written with her mother in mind, the album is dedicated to her.
 Produced by Marshall Altman for Sparrow Records, the album features many guest artists, including James Taylor, who joins Grant on “Don’t Try So Hard,” the first single.

-Page 2 of 2 - “I had approached James Taylor about recording together several years ago, but he didn’t like the song I gave him to consider then.
+“I had approached James Taylor about recording together several years ago, but he didn’t like the song I gave him to consider then.
 I was luckier this time around.
 And I am so glad, because James Taylor’s music is the wallpaper of my life.”
 That luck continued on collaborations with Carole King, Sheryl Crow and husband Gill.